 Breast cancer is common and often treatable.
 But despite new treatments, breast cancer that has spread to other organs still has a high mortality rate.
 Several genes have been linked to a higher risk of developing breast cancer.

-If anyone in your family has been diagnosed with breast cancer you could be at a higher risk of it as well.
-Genetic testing allows you to define this risk and if necessary make important decisions for your health.
-If you have already been diagnosed with breast cancer, identifying a genetic involvement can help to monitor and guide targeted treatment.
+If anyone in your family has been diagnosed with breast cancer, you could be at a higher risk than the general population of developing it too.
+Genetic testing can help you understand this risk and if possible, take preventative measures.
+If you have already been diagnosed with breast cancer, identifying an inherited risk factor can help to monitor and guide targeted treatment.

-A simple blood test can identify whether you have a disease-causing alteration in one of the known breast cancer genes.
-Highly trained medical scientists and geneticists analyze the DNA and assess each and every alteration detected.
+A simple blood test can identify whether you have a disease-causing alteration in any of the known breast cancer genes.
+Highly trained medical scientists and geneticists analyze DNA in cells collected from your blood to assess genetic changes.

-If the test identifies a predisposition to breast cancer this does not necessarily mean that you have cancer, or will develop it.
+If the test identifies a predisposition to breast cancer, it does not necessarily mean that you have cancer, or will develop it.

-Depending on the gene and the alteration, you may have an increased likelihood of developing cancer of up to 80% over your lifetime, but it might also depend on the individual circumstances.
-Knowing your individual risk will allow you to decide on possible regular cancer screening, chemoprevention or surgery to address the risk.
+Depending on the gene and the alteration, you may have an increased likelihood of developing cancer of up to 80% over your lifetime.
+However, your actual risk also depends on lifestyle and other factors that are not yet fully understood.
+Knowing your individual risk can help you decide among various preventative measures, such as regular cancer screening to detect any potential cancers early.
+Surgery to remove breasts or ovaries can also greatly reduce the risk of developing cancer in those organs.
 All options should be carefully discussed with your doctor to decide what is best for you.

-For those who have a diagnosis of breast cancer, the identification of a genetic alteration can lead to treatments specific to your individual cancer.
+For those already diagnosed with breast cancer, identifying a genetic alteration can point to specific treatments for your individual cancer.